zordius/webtasks/README.md

 REACT Component
 ---------------

-REACT is pure jsx commonjs module be placed under `react` directory.
+<a href="http://facebook.github.io/react/">REACT</a> is pure <a href="http://facebook.github.io/react/docs/jsx-in-depth.html">jsx</a> commonjs module be placed under `react` directory.
 You can pipe data into react component to render static or dynamic modules, please check the Context API: `this.react` and `this.dreact` .

 Context API
 -----------